DaxoDax/SpectreTestVR/README.md

 # Outsource Development Test

 The purpose of this test is to evaluate your development team for hire for outsourced development work by testing the following areas:
-- Unity Development (please use Unity version 2018.4.3f1)
+- Unity Development (please use Unity version 2020.3.26f1)
 - Git Proficiency
 - Oculus Quest / Android Development
-- VR Interactions Using VRTK 3.3* - Simple tasks for the user to complete
 - VR Menu - Simple scroll menu with one item selectable
 - Completion Criteria - Ding Ding, you win, now exit to main menu

-** * Note that an older version of the Oculus integration package is necessary for this version of VRTK https://developer.oculus.com/downloads/package/unity-integration-archive/1.37.0/

-**Please do not use more than 2 to 4 developers on this test and please complete and return a loadable .apk for Quest within three days of receiving the test.**

 # Design and Instructions